Tengio/tengio.com/content/blog/crossing-realities-baby-steps-into-VR.md

 ![article-img-centered](/img/blog/0007/unity_import_GoogleVRForUnity_package.jpg "Import package")

 Now go to `GoogleVR > Prefabs` folder and drag and drop the *GvrViewerMain* prefab to your scene.
-This element will handle a lot of things for you (until cardboard becomes native in Unity and we don't need it anymore  :smiley:).
+This element will handle a lot of things for you (until cardboard becomes native in Unity and we don't need it anymore :) ).

 Let's create our player.
 On the *Hierarchy* tab click `Create > 3D Object > Capsule`.
 Rename your capsule *Player* and drag and drop the *Main Camera* object that was automatically created for you by Unity into your *Player*.
 Now got to `GoogleVR > Prefabs > UI` and drag and drop the *GvrReticle* prefab inside the *Main Camera*.
 Then add a [*Physics Raycaster*](https://docs.unity3d.com/Manual/Raycasters.html "Raycasters") to your *Main Camera* by selecting it, clicking `Add Component` in the Inspector tab and typing “Raycaster” in the search field.
 Your *hierarchy* should look like this by now: